Asphalt Pulverization Services

 • Asphalt can be replaced quickly with a minimum of cost, effort, and traffic disruption

-• Eliminates removal costs when not restricted by grade or elevation project limitationss
+• Eliminates removal costs when not restricted by grade or elevation project limitations

 • Can be utilized on existing chip seal and HMA pavements up to 15+” thick